NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(c)

-Natural resources occur naturally within an environment that exists relatively undisturbed by a human, in a natural form.
+Natural resources occur naturally within an environment that exists relatively undisturbed by human, in a natural form.
 Electricity is not a natural resource as it is developed by humans.

 Question:2